Taewan-P/spam_message_detector/README.md

 ### To Be Continued...

 Well, I guess this is it for now.
 I do not have enough data to train the model I wanted to make.
-Not only there is no Korean Spam message dataset in the Internet, but also the dataset that exists is quite different that what I am looking for.
+Not only there is no Korean Spam message dataset in the Internet, but also the dataset that exists is quite different from what I am looking for.
 The dataset I used for analysis is extracted from **MY PHONE**, so I guess I have to wait again to get some spam messages stacked.
 Haha

 If you have spam messages dataset in Korean, feel free to open an issue or email me through swimingtw@gmail.com.
 If there is something wrong with my article, feel free to open an issue and correct me.
 As I mentioned above, I am new to Machine Learning and I am in a process of learning new things.
 Thank you for reading.